sjbennett123/polarlarp/content/background/bloody_fist.md

 - Blade of Assasination   <!-- (+3 Short Sword, Silence x2) -->
 - Necklace of Hidden Movements  <!-- (Sleep x2, Silence x2, Curse x1) -->

 *He stands at the ready, quietly composed and eyes darting around the room to make sure of all exits and potential threats.
 His face hidden mostly by a black mask up to his eyes for stealth, not much of his skin visible so people don’t see his Orcish nature coming for them.
-He may not seem very well armed but that would be a mistake to assume he isn’t loaded to the teeth with weapons and tools of assassination.
+He may not seem well armed but that would be a mistake to assume he isn’t loaded to the teeth with weapons and tools of assassination.
 His eyes reflect the lives he has taken ahead of their time, dead and cold as they stare at yours determining what fate has in store.
 Obsessively he flips coins when passively determining the fate of people he meets, heads for dead or tails for potential victim…*

 A mighty assassin.
 Nobody knows where he will strike.
 Svoul was recruited into the Bloody Fist at a young age when his parents were killed by the Bloody Fist during a tribal “misunderstanding.”
 Fueled with grief and Orcish bloodlust, Svoul focused inward and sharpened his skills into razor precision and deadly efficiency.
 When things require a delicate touch or political coercion, Svoul is sent in.
 Mastering the art of subterfuge and etiquette to get him in the door but when it’s time to execute the plan he will make it seem like he was never there and leave a trail of carnage in his wake.
 Sometimes missions are as simple as black bag and grab a target or setup a murder scene and pin the job on someone else.
 He uses an assortment of weapons based on the job to make sure it fits the description and wounds match the job to avoid suspicion.